Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation: Modularized Evaluation

+We implement two versions of each LLM to test whether question routing is necessary for DBQA systems.
+(1) \textit{LLM w/ Routing}: using the QCR model for question classification and feeding the LLM with customized prompts according to the question type.
+We use the ground truth question type in \bench.
+(2) \textit{LLM w/o Routing}: prompting the LLM using the "General DB" prompt template for all questions.
+Table \ref{tab:winrate_self_comparison} reports the WinRate of LLM w/Routing v.s.
+LLM w/o Routing on two question types, i.e., Product-Specific and Instance-Specific, because DB General questions are treated using the same prompt and thus receive the same result.

+The results indicate that: (1) Most WinRate values exceed 0.5 (meaning LLM w/ Routing surpasses LLM w/o Routing), which suggests that utilizing query routing to customize responses based on question type significantly enhances the LLM's performance.
+Recent studies have demonstrated the importance of prompt engineering~\cite{COT}.
+The QCR module can be seen as a dedicated, prompt engineering strategy tailored for DBQA that autonomously gives instructions and organizes examples.
+(2) In a few cases, particularly on instance-specific questions, the WinRate values fall below 0.5 or even reach zero.
+This is due to the model's limited ability to invoke tools: models lacking any tool invocation capability cannot provide effective customized responses, and thus, QCR can not improve their performance.

-We use the testing data include DB-related questions from \bench, safe but DB-irrelevant questions from Alpaca~\cite{alpaca} and Longbench~\cite{longbench} and unsafe labeled questions from Safety-Prompts~\cite{safety} and BeaverTails Evaluation~\cite{beavertails}~\footnote{The sources and statistics of the dataset are detailed in \href{https://github.com/XMUDM/DQABench}{[link]}.}.
-The F1 score for each category, average accuracy and response latency deployed on a workstation with a RTX-3090 GPU card are shown in Table~\ref{exp_qcr}.
+Having verified the benefits of question routing based on question type in DBQA, we then investigate which question classifier in Section~\ref{sec:framework} is effective.
+The testing data include DB-related questions from \bench, safe but DB-irrelevant questions from Alpaca~\cite{alpaca} and Longbench~\cite{longbench} and unsafe labeled questions from Safety-Prompts~\cite{safety} and BeaverTails Evaluation~\cite{beavertails}~\footnote{The sources and statistics of the dataset are detailed in \href{https://github.com/XMUDM/DQABench}{[link]}.}.
+The F1 score for each category, accuracy, and response latency deployed on a workstation with an RTX-3090 GPU card are shown in Table~\ref{exp_qcr}.

-From the experimental results, we have the following conclusions: (1) Training a dedicated model for safety filtering and classification is essential.
-Even with the most advanced LLM, GPT-4, the accuracy and latency in classification are inferior to those of a well-trained small model.
-(2) There is a trade-off between latency and performance across different small models.
-As shown in Table~\ref{exp_qcr}, the hierarchical classifier can achieve approximately a 0.05 performance improvement at the cost of 300ms.
+From the experimental results, we have the following conclusions: (1) XLNet and Hierarchical are more accurate (+0.35) and faster (6.7x) than GPT-4.
+This is reasonable because general-purpose LLMs like GPT without fine-tuning perform worse on specific tasks than smaller models that are specifically trained.
+(2) There is a trade-off between latency and accuracy for small models.
+As shown in Table~\ref{exp_qcr}, the hierarchical classifier can achieve approximately a 0.05 performance improvement with 300ms more inference cost.